 The memory unnerved me.
-Had that really been my life, before coming here, to the paradise that is Qandbajar?
+Had that really been my life before coming to the paradise that was Qandbajar?

-He looked up at me, then gestured, ever so slightly, with his head toward the entrance flap.
+He looked up at me, then gestured his head toward the entrance flap.

 A familiar face stared back from the dais at the far end.
 Warm, wolf-like yellow pupils.
 Looking upon my brother, after eight years apart, he seemed both a stranger and the boy I knew.
 Tears bubbled behind my eyes, and I strained to keep them there.
 I wanted to hug him.
-I wanted to cry in his arms and ask about father and mother and baby Betil.
-But when the man got to his feet, he towered and cast a cold gaze upon me.
+I wanted to cry in his arms and ask about Father and Mother and baby Betil.
+But when he got to his feet, he towered and cast a cold gaze upon me.